 Preliminary Subdivision Plans

-The preliminary subdivision plan approval process is a review of subdivisions by the City staff to ensure conformance with the regulations related to lot layout, extension of public infrastructure, such as roads and utilities, as the City grows and property is subdivided.
+The preliminary subdivision plan approval process is a review of subdivisions by the city staff to ensure conformance with the Unified Development Ordinance regulations related to lot layout, extension of public infrastructure, such as roads and utilities, and conformance with stormwater control and tree conservation requirements.

-The Department of City Planning administratively reviews subdivision plans per City Code Part 10 Chapter 3, or under the Unified Development Ordinance per Section 10.2.5 for conformance to lot size and dimensions and for access for utility lines, services and streets, depending on the zoning district.
+The Development Services Department and other city agencies administratively review subdivision plans per the Unified Development Ordinance Section 10.2.5 for conformance to lot size and dimensions and for access for utility lines, services and streets, depending on the zoning district.

 - The parcel proposed for subdivision must be recorded at the Wake County Register of Deeds Office with an assigned parcel identification number (PIN) and address.